PersonaTeam/EasyNetworking/README.md

 # EasyNetworking
 Advanced Wireless Network Creator!

-Note: Just for windows platforms
+Just for windows platforms

-# How to install
-- Just Extract 'EasyNetWorking.exe' and open enjoy!

 # How to use
-1. Open command prompt in the EasyNetworking Directory
-2. EasyNetworking -n <SSID> -p <Password> -u %username%
+You need a network interface card (NIC) and Python 3 !
+Follow the steps in ReadMe.rtf